microsoft/pai/subprojects/GOPATH/src/github.com/microsoft/hivedscheduler/README.md

 HiveD protects VCs' resources in terms of **cell**, a user-defined resource type that encodes both the quantity and the topology of the GPUs (among other specific hardware configurations, such as GPU type, networking).
 In the above example, a user can define a cell type of 8-GPU node, and the VC can be assigned one of such cell.
 Then, HiveD will ensure that *there is always one 8-GPU node available for the VC*, regardless of the other workloads in the cluster.

 HiveD allows flexible cell definitions and assignments.
-For example, users can define cells at multiple topology levels (e.g., PCI-e switch) for fine-grained allocations.
-Users can also create different cell types for different GPU models (e.g., V100) or networking configuration (e.g.,InfiniBand domain) in a heterogeneous cluster.
+For example, users can define cells at multiple topology levels (e.g., PCI-e switch) for finer-grained allocations.
+Users can also create different cell types for different GPU models (e.g., V100) or networking configuration (e.g., InfiniBand domain) in a heterogeneous cluster.

 ### Gang Scheduling